douglas-george/timberhearth/storybook/story.md

 “The Creeping Wither is stirring beneath our feet.
 And if we do not gather the Guardians… there will be nothing left for it to devour but us.”

+Before the next full moon had passed, whispers of new Guardians stirred again in Timberhearth.

 # Chapter Thirteen: The Deer and the Fox